kaylendwyer/template-debug/pages/attend/logistics.md

 ---

 ### About Lawrence
-One hour by car from Kansas City International Airport on Interstate 70, Lawrence, Kansas is a lively college town of 100,000 residents with an active arts and culture scene and easy access to hotels, restaurants and shopping..
+One hour by car from Kansas City International Airport on Interstate 70, Lawrence, Kansas is a lively college town of 100,000 residents with an active arts and culture scene and easy access to hotels, restaurants and shopping.
 Lawrence is home to the Watkins Museum of History, The Spencer Museum of Art, Haskell Indian Nations University, and numerous historical sites and cultural resources.

 [Explore Lawrence »](https://www.explorelawrence.com/)